-Display momentarily by pressing the F1 key (default) or assigning to any of the other function keys or to the digital input in the User menu.
+Display momentarily by pressing the F1 key (default) or assigning it to any of the other function keys or the digital input in the User menu.
 Press Enter to lock/unlock max/min display.

 Display continuously by assigning either display line to max/min through the Display menu.

 Any of the F1-F3 function keys (buttons) and the digital input can be programmed to reset the max & min readings.

 Users can use the Loop Leader’s dual-scale feature when they want to show the same input in two different scales.
 For instance, the following example shows an application where the Loop Leader displays the input in feet and gallons: